 Copyright ownership under Separate Agreements.
 When entering into Separate Agreements, the University and the Faculty member may agree that either the Faculty member or the University will own the copyright in Copyright Materials created under the Separate Agreement.
 This Separate Agreement will be made between the Faculty member and the Unit.
 In proposing University ownership of Copyright Materials in Separate Agreements, the Unit should consider both the level of University resources to be used in the Separate Agreement and any anticipated incorporation of pre-existing Faculty-owned Copyright Materials.
 No Separate Agreement shall change any part of this policy.

 Scholarly Work Exemption.
-To the extent that dissemination of a Scholarly Work requires a copyright assignment to a third party of PSU Copyright Materials which would otherwise be required to be assigned to the University under the exceptions to the University’s waiver of the Work for Hire rule, and to the extent that such PSU Copyright Materials are not encumbered by the terms of a Sponsored Project or Separate Agreement, PSU will not assert its ownership in the copyright to such materials.
-The University will endeavor in all cases to preserve the publishing rights of Faculty members when entering Sponsored Project agreements.
+If dissemination of a Scholarly Work involves a copyright assignment to a third party of PSU Copyright Materials which are PSU Copyright Materials under the Work for hire rule or which would otherwise be required to be assigned to the University under the exceptions to the University’s waiver of the Work for Hire rule, and to the extent that such PSU Copyright Materials are not encumbered by the terms of a Sponsored Project or Separate Agreement, PSU will not assert its ownership in the copyright to such materials.
+The University will endeavor in all cases to preserve the publishing rights of Faculty, Staff, and students when entering Sponsored Project agreements.
 The University recommends that when entering into agreements for the publication and distribution of Copyright Materials, authors make arrangements allowing them to archive their materials in PDXScholar, the University's open access institutional repository.

 University Ownership of Copyright Materials created by Staff.
 Staff are subject to the Work for Hire rule, and Copyright Materials authored or created by Staff within the course and scope of their employment are PSU Copyright Materials.